 Exactly which operation to perform on a patient who prevents with a history of abscesses or simple sinus tract is controversial.
 There are several “minimally invasive” pilonidal procedures that are applicable in these situations and work in some patients, although the percent success rates are not well documented.
 Examples of these procedures are pit picking (i.e. Bascom’s Simple Operation), Gips Procedure, SiLaC (laser ablation), EPSiT, Fibrin Glue, Kshar Sutra, Phenol Injection, RFA (Radio Frequency Ablation), and Cryosurgery.
 It is reasonable to develop expertise with one of these and use it in simple situations.
 However, keep in mind that long term studies of their effectiveness are few and far between.
 A recent paper comparing the Limberg Flap to Pit Picking demonstrated a 62% five year failure rate with Pit Picking.
 It is hard to reconcile that with the 1% failure rate with a properly performed cleft lift.

 For more complex situations, the cleft-lift is the ideal procedure; and I believe it is an excellent option in simple situations as well because of it’s >95% success rate.
 In my opinion, there is never an indication for wide excision with midline closure, wide excision with secondary healing, or marsupilization.
 Although some will disagree, I believe that these are archaic and outdated procedures that should be relegated to history.
-A recent meta-analysis of multiple types of pilonidal operations has demonstrated the superiority of the off-midline closure procedures, and the dramatic inferiority of the excisional operations.
+A recent meta-analysis of multiple types of pilonidal operations in over 89,000 patients has demonstrated the superiority of the off-midline closure procedures, and the dramatic inferiority of the excisional operations.

-There are other flap procedures that are popular, such as VY Plasty, Bilateral VY Plasty, Z-Plasty, Limberg Flap (rhomboid flap, Dufourmentel Flap).
+There are other popular flap procedures such as VY Plasty, Bilateral VY Plasty, Z-Plasty, Limberg Flap (rhomboid flap, Dufourmentel Flap).
 These use a different paradigm than the cleft-lift or Karydakis flaps, in that they bring tissue into the midline to fill a defect, as opposed to removing skin to flatten the cleft, as we do with a cleft lift.
 Two significant issues with these flaps is that (1) they are cosmetically unacceptable, and (2) when they fail, there isn’t an easy or obvious revisional solution (although in our clinic we have repaired many of these with a cleft-lift).
 These are never my recommendation.

 I have helped other surgeons develop skill with this procedure, and continue to offer my experience and time to those interested, both in the U.S. and internationally.
 If there is some way I can help you develop the skills and knowledge you need, feel free to fill out the Contact form on this website and we can have a conversation.
 These forms come directly to me, and I will respond.
 I am passionate about making the cleft lift the default procedure for pilonidal disease around the world.